-Pitta skin, fire predominant, is sensitive and is generally neither dry nor oily.
+Pitta skin is predominantly sensitive and is generally neither dry nor oily.
 Skin rasayanas that support the health of Pitta skin are mainly cooling and soothing, with some element of nourishing and purifying as well.
-These rasayanas also balance Pitta in the physiology, balancing the emotions and strengthening the heart/mind co-ordination so that inner serenity and emotional balance are reflected on the skin as a healthy glow and brightness, and angry eruptions and redness are avoided by the inclusion of herbs that help constrict capilleries, cool and calm the skin.
-Pitta skin also requires protection, because it tends to be more photo-sensitive than other types of skin.
+These rasayanas also balance Pitta in the physiology, balancing the emotions and inducing inner serenity and emotional balance that are reflected on the skin as a calmer skin.
+Pitta skin also requires protection, because it tends to be more photosensitive than other types of skin.
+Ingredients to look for are: